-INJURY – The Law for all claims (first responders and everyone else too) is that PTSD caused by one stressful event is allowed as an L&I injury.
+OLD AND CURRENT L&I INJURY LAW – The Law for all claims (first responders and everyone else too) is that PTSD caused by one stressful event is allowed as an L&I injury.
 RCW51.08.100 and WAC 296-14-300.
 A one time mental event, or one significant mental event in a series of events, is an allowable injury.
-For example, a bank teller who is witness to a bank robbery, and who develops PTSD, has an allowable L&I injury PTSD claim, subject to these guidelines:
+For example, a first responder cleans up after a decapitation or who has an injured person die in their arms who then develops PTSD, has an allowable L&I injury PTSD claim, subject to these guidelines:

 “As an injury, stress resulting from exposure to a single traumatic event, such as actual or threatened death, actual or threatened physical assault, actual or threatened sexual assault, and life-threatening traumatic injury, may be considered an industrial injury.
 These exposures must occur in one of the following ways:

-OCCUPATIONAL DISEASE – Under the old law, PTSD caused by repeated minor traumatic events has not been allowed as an occupational disease.
+OLD AND CURRENT OCCUPATIONAL DISEASE LAW – (for everyone except first responders): PTSD caused by repeated minor traumatic events is not allowed as an occupational disease.
 L&I does not allow mental conditions caused by stress when they accumulate over time.

 This rebutable presumption is a huge benefit to first responders.
-HAVING an occupational disease is way to predictable because the very nature of first responder work causes PTSD.
-PROVING you have an occupational disease has always been expensive and difficult.
+HAVING an occupational disease is predictable and too easy because by it’s nature first responder work causes PTSD.
+PROVING you have an occupational disease has previously been expensive and difficult.
 This new law for first responders is very helpful because it doesn’t just allow a cumulative PTSD claim, it also makes it easier to prove that the PTSD is job related.
 This easing of the proof requirement is done with a rebutable presumption.

-The new law for first responders creates a rebutable presumption.
-A rebutable presumption is a legal procedural rule designed to assist persons when they are proving a claim.
+The new law for first responders creates a rebutable presumption that cumulative tress is an occupational disease.
+This rebutable presumption is a legal procedural rule designed to assist persons when they are proving a claim.
 As it applies to this new law, and subject to the limitations listed below, any occupational disease or inury PTSD to first responders will now be presumed to be work related unless proven otherwise.